On this page+

 The three metrics that matter are Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
 LCP measures how fast the main visible content renders.
 INP measures how fast the page responds to user interaction.
 CLS measures how much layout jumps around during load.
 Google’s threshold for good is LCP under 2.5 seconds, INP under 200 milliseconds, and CLS under 0.1.

 Category pages in the green on Core Web Vitals rank 3 to 8 positions above pages in the red on the same query, all other factors equal.
 That gap grows as Google puts more weight on page experience signals.
-Fixing Core Web Vitals is table stakes for e-commerce SEO in 2025.
+Fixing Core Web Vitals is table stakes for e-commerce category page seo in 2025.
 Read the web.dev Core Web Vitals guide for the current thresholds and the diagnostic tools every SEO team should use.

 The content section covers the top four buyer questions in the category.
-Search Console query data shows which questions carry real search volume for the category.
-For Cast Iron Cookware: “how to season cast iron” (14,800 monthly searches), “cast iron vs stainless steel” (2,900 monthly searches), “how to clean cast iron” (8,100 monthly searches), “what size cast iron to buy first” (1,300 monthly searches).
+Search Console query data shows which questions carry real search volume.
+For Cast Iron Cookware, four questions cover the intent map.
+“How to season cast iron” gets 14,800 monthly searches.
+“Cast iron vs stainless steel” gets 2,900 monthly searches.
+“How to clean cast iron” gets 8,100 monthly searches.
+“What size cast iron to buy first” gets 1,300 monthly searches.
 Answer each with 80 to 130 words.

 Maintaining e-commerce category page seo month over month